dracor-org/dracor-frontend/public/doc/merch.md

 ## T-Shirts

-Curated collection of network graphs in DraCor design available as t-shirt.
+Curated collection of network graphs in DraCor design available as T-shirts.
 All print templates are licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/) and can be freely downloaded and printed at home or at the manufacturer of your choosing.

 #### Emilia Galotti – Original DraCor Project T-Shirt